xsa-dev/tlacml/F1/docs/README.md

 ### Performance Evaluation

-The system evaluates the performance of the PPO agent by comparing it with a Buy & Hold strategy and other baseline strategies.
+The system evaluates the performance of the trading strategy (either ensemble-based or PPO-based) by comparing it with a Buy & Hold strategy and other baseline strategies.
 It plots the portfolio value over time, visualizes the trading actions, and calculates key performance metrics.

 ## Results